-Enquiries made in relation to your request has identified that retrieval of information to respond to your request would exceed the FOI legislative cost of 18 hours as set by the Secretary of State.
+PSNI can advise, enquiries made in relation to your requests has identified that retrieval of this information to respond to your request would exceed the FOI legislative cost of 18 hours as set by the Secretary of State.
+This information is not held in a retrievable format that provides the information without manual intervention, and a comprehensive search would need to be conducted to retrieve this information.